cloudflare/workers-docs/build-an-application/tutorials/build-a-slack-bot.md

 ## Prerequisites

-To fully deploy your Worker, and configure it with a Slack channel, you'll need a few things:
+To publish your Worker to Cloudflare, and configure it with a Slack channel, you'll need a few things:

 - A Cloudflare account, and access to your Cloudflare API keys
 - A Slack channel, and the ability to create and manage Slack applications